-Douglas W. Lehrer is an insurance trial lawyer and partner with the law firm of Matthiesen, Wickert & Lehrer, S.C.
+Douglas W. Lehrer is an insurance trial lawyer and shareholder with the law firm of Matthiesen, Wickert & Lehrer, S.C.
 Doug’s insurance defense practice spans the spectrum of insurance-related issues, including defending insureds and their insurers in response to claims of personal injury, property damage and wrongful death.
 Doug’s experience includes the handling of countless lawsuits arising out of automobile collisions, slip and falls, product liability claims, toxic tort claims and construction and work site accidents.
 Doug’s insurance defense practice includes numerous defense verdicts following trial.
 Doug has also had a long history of representing insurance companies on all types of insurance coverage disputes as well as defending insurers in response to claims of bad faith.

 In addition to his insurance defense practice, Doug has extensive experience in litigating various insurance subrogation matters.
 Doug’s subrogation practice includes the pursuing of property damage claims, fire loss subrogation, health (including both ERISA and non-ERISA) subrogation and workers’ compensation subrogation in Wisconsin and throughout the United States.
 One of Doug’s national clients includes one of the nation’s largest homebuilders, for whom he is able to recover millions annually in contribution and additional insured claims.
 Doug has also lectured extensively before insurance company representatives as well as other professional organizations around the country on various insurance-related issues.